-NSE will booster the success of Nigerians applying for Canada study permits and improve Nigeria’s ranking among source countries of international students in Canada.
+Canada Nigeria Student Express Pilot will booster the success of Nigerians applying for Canada study permits and improve Nigeria’s ranking among source countries of international students in Canada.
 At the time of the announcement Nigeria already ranked 9th as a source country of Canada international students, with 11,985 study permit holders at the end of 2019.

-Eligibility for Nigeria Student Express
+Eligibility for Canada Nigeria Student Express Pilot

 The Nigeria Student Express resembles the Student Direct Stream (SDS), a pathway introduced for expedited study permit processing for residents of China, India, Vietnam, the Philippines, Pakistan, Senegal, and Morocco.
 According to IRCC, prospective students must: